OData/v3ProtocolDocument/OData Atom Format.markdown

 Each related entity is represented as a `data:uri` element, which appears as a direct child of a [`data:link`](#collectionoflinksasadata:linkselement) element.

-The content of the `data:uri` element is the URI of the related entity.
+The content of the `data:uri` element is the [Canonical URL](/OData.html#canonicalurl) for the related entity.

 # 15. Errors as XML #

-In case of an error in response to a request specifying an `Accept` header of `application/xml` or `application/atom+xml`, or that does not specify an `Accept` header, the service MUST respond with with an error formatted as XML.
+In the case of an error being generated in response to a request specifying an `Accept` header of `application/xml` or `application/atom+xml`, or that does not specify an `Accept` header, the service MUST respond with with an error formatted as XML.

-When formatting error responses as XML, servers SHOULD include a `Content-Type` response header with the value "application/xml".
+When formatting error responses as XML, servers SHOULD include a `Content-Type` response header with the value `"application/xml"`.

 ## 15.1 The `metadata:error` Element